 Boosting Electric Vehicle Adoption in Canada

 Vehicle manufacturers are collectively bringing to market a growing of number of electric vehicles across all vehicle segments meeting consumer utility needs.
-More than 60 models are now available with over 130 models expected in the coming years.
+More than 115 models are available to Canadians.

-In Canada, Québec, British Columbia and Ontario lead in the adoption of plug-in electric vehicles, plug-in electric hybrid vehicles (PHEVs) and battery electric vehicles (BEVs), as a result of a comprehensive set of policies aimed at increasing acceptance of these technologies.
+In Canada, Québec and British Columbia lead in the adoption of plug-in electric vehicles, plug-in electric hybrid vehicles (PHEVs) and battery electric vehicles (BEVs).
+This is because of a comprehensive set of policies aimed at increasing acceptance of these technologies.
 While the currently aligned Canada-U.S. light duty vehicle greenhouse gas (GHG) emission regulations also compel manufacturers to bring a growing number of these vehicles to market, it remains essential that market supports remain in place now and for a period into the future to encourage consumer adoption of these technologies.

 Necessary electric vehicle market support policies:

 There is a direct correlation between increased consumer electric & fuel cell vehicle adoption rates in those jurisdictions that provide substantial consumer point of purchase incentives and other consumer supports.
-Consumers must see a consistent and predictable incentive program in order to have confidence in choosing this vehicle technology and such programs need to be made available until such time as electric vehicles reach price parity with comparable model internal combustion engine vehicles estimated to be in the 2028-2030 period.
-Jurisdictions such as the state of California have continued to see the need to maintain consumer incentive programs, along with a suite of other support policies, despite having a Zero Emission Vehicle regulation.
+Consumers must see a consistent and predictable incentive program to have confidence in choosing this vehicle technology until electric vehicles reach price parity with comparable model internal combustion engine vehicles (expected around 2030).
 The high cost of electric vehicles remains a key consideration for consumers and at this time, vehicle manufacturers are providing built-in electric vehicle price incentives that in many cases exceed the total government consumer incentives; these will continue depending on the battery development cost curve and until price parity is achieved with comparable internal combustion engine vehicles.

 Electric vehicle purchasers knowing that they will have ready access to recharging outlets is essential to reducing range anxiety and increasing their confidence in making their decision to purchase this new technology.
 Governments, agencies and employers are highly encouraged to continue efforts to expand charging infrastructure in the public domain and through individual consumer supports.
-At present recharging infrastructure is concentrated in urban areas; intercity corridors are now expanding as well.
-Advancements in battery technology are also enabling greater distances to be travelled on a single charge.
+At present charging infrastructure is poorly distributed across Canada. - Consumer Education

 (Source: http://www.cvma.ca/press-release/new-survey-underscores-need-ambitious-government-efforts-convince-canadians-purchase-electric-vehicles/)